KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains max pooling layers `MaxPooling2D()` after each convolutional layer in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
+This was accomplished through the statement `model.fit(X_train, y_train, validation_split=0.2, ...)` which sets 20% of the training data `X_train` apart for validation.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning